ai-forth/cyberstride/control/README.md

 - **Recursive Teams** – Design each department as a mini‑VSM, but allow intra‑team feedback loops to evolve organically (e.g., self‑selected scrum masters) rather than imposing a rigid hierarchy.
 - **Variety Budgeting** – Quantify the variety of market disturbances (product demand shifts, regulatory changes) and allocate variety resources (cross‑trained staff, modular processes) accordingly—an explicit application of the Law of Requisite Variety.

-## 9. Bottom Line
+## 9. Correlation Conclusion

-Beer gives you a blueprint for constructing viable, controllable organisations.
+* Beer gives you a blueprint for constructing viable, controllable organisations.
-Ashby supplies the theoretical justification that such a blueprint works, and shows how distributed, emergent mechanisms can achieve the same ends without a single commander.
+* Ashby supplies the theoretical justification that such a blueprint works, and shows how distributed, emergent mechanisms can achieve the same ends without a single commander.

 Overlaying the two yields a **hybrid cybernetic model**: a structured hierarchy that deliberately leaves pockets of autonomy for self‑organising adaptation.
 That combination is precisely what modern, resilient enterprises—and even sophisticated AI‑driven platforms—need to thrive in today’s volatile environment.